Are you wondering how to be a minimalist? Perhaps you’re just getting started with the minimalist lifestyle, but you’re not sure what to do first.

 - A Simple Guide to A Simple Wardrobe

 Can you be a minimalist with kids?
 Of course!
-(Especially when you keep in mind that minimalism is personal.)
-Remember, it’s not a race to see who can live with the fewest things!
+Remember, minimalism is not a race to see who can live with the fewest things!
 Instead, it’s about finding alignment and that sweet spot that is just enough for you and your family.

 I believe that minimalism isn’t something you check off your to-do list.
 Instead, it’s a lifestyle that answers the question: “How can we have more of what matters and less of what doesn’t?”
 If this interests you, here are a few articles about pursuing a minimalist life.